 Small Vineyards, Lasting Impression

 The Barbers lease and farm smaller vineyards around Petaluma.
-All of their fruit is organically grown.
+They grow all their fruit organically.
 They are believers in the single vineyard model of winemaking: that each wine should come from individual vineyard sites and express the uniqueness of that particular vineyard and soil.
-They do not blend their wines, and the name of each vineyard is printed on the label.
+The name of each vineyard is printed on the label.

 Petaluma Gap – Pinot Noir